chkware/chkware.github.io/docs/references/http-reference.md

     one: 1
     two: true

-  # Http method to use
+  # HTTP method to use
   method: GET # or POST, PUT, PATCH, DELETE, OPTIONS, HEAD

   # Send request headers, add any numbers of headers